-Chart Info: Press the INFO key to get detailed information about the chart.
+Chart Info: Use the INFO key to get detailed information about the chart.
 If the cursor is active, you will see information about the chart objects located near the cursor.

 If the cursor is not active, the Chart Info submenu will appear.
-Use the 4-WAY Cursor Control key to select the Nearest Port, the Nearest Tide Station, or the Nearest Current Station and see information about any of these objects.
+Use the 4-WAY Cursor Control key to select the nearest port, the nearest tide station, or the nearest current station and see information about any of these objects.

-NOTE: The built-in UniMap $^{\text{TM}}$ does not contain any Port, Tide, or Current information.
-This information is only available from optional-purchase SD cards.
+NOTE: The built-in Contour XD^{TM} or UniMap $^{\text{TM}}$ does not contain any Port, Tide, or Current information.
+This information is only available from optional-purchase SD memory cards.